Resource

 Why smoke is harmful

-Smoke contains very small particles of pollution – known as particulate matter or PM – that travel deep into your lungs when you inhale.
-These particles can cause irritation and inflammation.
-Of all the pollutants in wildfire smoke, particulate matter poses the greatest risk to health.
-Learn more about the composition of wildfire smoke from this BCCDC fact sheet.
+Wildfire smoke contains very small particles of pollution – known as particulate matter or PM2.5 – that travel deep into your lungs when you inhale.
+Some may enter the bloodstream, and these particles can cause irritation and inflammation throughout the body.
+This can have both short-term and longer-lasting health impacts.

 - Sore throat